abinit/abinit/doc/tutorial/compilation.md

 make check && make install
 ```

-Once installation is completed, use the `nc-config` executable to
+Once the installation is completed, use the `nc-config` executable to
 inspect the features provided by the library we've just installed.

 ```sh